carolinan/inclusive/readme.txt

 == Change log ==

+Version 1.0.9
+Increased the minimum required PHP version again, to 8.2, the one recommended for WordPress.
+Remove the broken admin page.
+Since there are screens for patterns etc now, this page is no longer needed.
+Improved rtl support.
+Removed IE browser support.
+Reduce CSS conflicts with WordPress block styles.

+Version 1.0.8
+Lowered the minimum required PHP version, to solve a problem with the WordPress.org previewer.
+Updated the go to top link.
+Updated the styling for the pullquote.

+Version 1.0.7
+Removed a JavaScript file that was causing probles for embedded videos.

 Version 1.0.6
 Updated padding in full width group blocks.
-Adjusted font sizes so that the editor and front matches better.
+Adjusted font sizes and line height so that the editor and front matches better.
 Adjusted responsive font sizes for headings.
 Removed one font size.